Singapore Tax Incentive Schemes for Fund and Fund Managers

 Tax incentive schemes in Singapore for funds

 The specified income derived by a prescribed person from funds managed in Singapore by any fund manager in respect of “Designated investments” is exempt from tax.
 “Designated investments” are specified in Part A of the Third Schedule of regulations and include a wide spectrum of investments like stocks, shares of any company, bonds, notes, commercial papers, treasury bills, certificates of deposit, derivatives, liquidation claims and others.
-One of the main exclusion is immovable property in Singapore.
+One of the main exclusions is immovable property in Singapore.

 These tax incentives are outlined in section 13CA, 13R and 13X under the Singapore Income Tax Act.